Jahnavi1201/Classic-Arcade-Game/README.md

 - Grass area, stone area and water area is considered in a canvas.
 - Initially, `Player` will be in grass area.
 - `Player` has to reach the water area by crossing the bugs without collision which randomly move on stone area.
-- A timer will be started when player strikes key for the first time after loading the game.
+- A timer will be started when the game is loaded.
 - If `Player` collide a bug, a pop-up window is displayed which consist "Try Again" button.
 - If the `Player` reaches water area(destiny) with out colliding bugs, then a pop-up window is displayed which provides time taken and a "Play Again" button.